General Immunization Information & Requirements

 Washington state law requires school age children to receive specific immunizations in order to attend school, to protect our students and staff against certain vaccine-preventable disease, the Everett School District works with the Washington State Department of Health to comply with state laws on required vaccinations (EPSD Policy 3413).

-Before a child may attend a school or child care center in the state of Washington, the parent/guardian must provide proof of immunization.
-Proof of immunization must include one of the following:
+Before a child may attend a school or childcare in the state of Washington, the parent/guardian must provide proof of their immunization status.
+Proof of immunization status must include one of the following documents:

 - A completed Washington State Certificate of Immunization Status (CIS)

 - A CIS printed from the Washington State Registry,

 - A physical copy of the CIS with a healthcare provider signature,